Saudi Arabia country brief

-The origins of the Kingdom of Saudi Arabia go back as far as 1744 with the establishment of the first Saudi State.
+The origins of Saudi Arabia go back as far as 1744 with the establishment of the first Saudi State.
 The formation of the current Kingdom began in 1902, when Abdul-Aziz bin Saud captured the Al-Saud's ancestral home of Riyadh, and culminated in 1932 with the proclamation and recognition of the Kingdom of Saudi Arabia.

 Saudi Arabia is also a substantial market for dairy products, vehicle parts and accessories, as well as a growing market for fresh vegetables, refined metals and information communications technology products.

-Exports of services including tourism are increasingly important, with nearly 6,000 Saudis visiting Australia in 2009-10.
-In November 2009, Saudi citizens gained access to online tourist visa applications.
-This significantly improves visa processing times and improves access to visa services within the Kingdom.
-There is also scope for the expansion of financial services trade between the two countries.
-A large number of Saudi students are choosing to study in Australia, mostly under the King Abdullah Scholarship Program.
-In 2009, 12,500 Saudi students were enrolled in Australian educational institutions in a wide range of fields including health, IT, business and accounting.
-As at April 2010, over 9,000 were studying in Australia.
-There are over 3,000 Australian citizens employed in Saudi Arabia, mainly in health, education and other specialist areas.
+Services’ exports, notably education, are also significant.
+A large number of Saudi tertiary students study in Australia, mostly under the King Abdullah Scholarship Program.
+In 2012, 11,122 Saudi students were enrolled in Australian educational institutions in a wide range of fields including health, IT, business and accounting.
+Saudi students represent the largest contingent from the Middle East region.